It all started in 1995...

-ACE began in 1995 when community members recognized the need for professional coordination of grassroots events in Alta, Utah.
+When community members recognized the need for professional coordination of grassroots events in Alta, Utah.
 That same year, the Our Lady of the Snows Center building was completed and identified as a venue for ACE.
 A very successful season of programming during the winter of 1996-1997 catalyzed the formal organization of ACE.
 In 1997 ACE was incorporated as a 501(c)(3) nonprofit organization.
 Since inception ACE has served as the Alta Arts Council by offering quality and diverse events and programs for free or very little cost at all to its attendees.
-In 2004, the first Executive Director was hired and in 2013 a second salaried staff member, the Programming and Marketing Position, was created.
+In 2004, the first Executive Director was hired and a second staff member, the Programming and Marketing Director, was created.

 ACE highlights and utilizes local artists and educators from Alta and the Salt Lake Valley.
 We work closely with the Utah Avalanche Center, Cottonwood Canyons Foundation, US Forest Service, the Town of Alta, Alta Ski Area, Alta Environmental Center, Alta Historical Society and Friends of Alta.
 There are nearly 100 volunteers that work with us throughout the year.

-- Offer 4 grants to support local artistic, cultural, educational and community endeavors
+Offer multiple grants to support local artistic, cultural, educational and community endeavors

 ACE has been the recipient of numerous grants including the National Endowment for the Arts, Utah Arts Council, the Salt Lake County Zoo, Arts and Parks Fund, George S. and Dolores Doré Eccles Foundation, Rocky Mountain Power, Utah Division of Arts & Museums and the 2002 Salt Lake Cultural Olympics.
 Additional Funding is received from the generous contributions of community members, foundations, and in-kind donations.